Grilled Shrimp with Garlic White Wine Butter Sauce is quick and easy and can be made on the grill or adapted for the stove top.

 Typically when we grill shrimp, you’ll see us skewer the meat, like in this recipe.

-But when I’m looking for a fresh and flavorful sauce for my shrimp, I cook the shrimp in a cast iron pan ON the grill.
-The shrimp and sauce will still pick up a little of that wood smoke, and add a nice flavor dimension to the shrimp dish.
+But when I’m looking for a fresh and flavorful garlic butter sauce for my shrimp, I cook the shrimp in a cast iron pan ON the grill.
+The shrimp and the flavorful sauce will still pick up a little of that wood smoke, and add a nice flavor dimension to the shrimp dish.

 How to Grill Shrimp